-Lighthouse Craft Pub
+Lighthouse Craft Pub Brand Identity

 After exploring a range of ways to combine themes of light, lighthouses, and electricity with craft beer, this selected logo emerged as the final direction.
 I gave the mark a handcrafted feel while ensuring it remained bold and eye-catching.
 Ultimately, a change in use created challenges during the planning process, and the project did not move forward.